NatronGitHub/Natron/Documentation/source/_prefs.rst

 **OpenColorIO configuration**

-Select the OpenColorIO configuration you would like to use globally for all operators and plugins that use OpenColorIO, by setting the "OCIO" environment variable.
+Select the OpenColorIO configuration you would like to use globally for all operators and plugins that use OpenColorIO, by setting the “OCIO” environment variable.
 Only nodes created after changing this parameter will take it into account, and it is better to restart the application after changing it.
-When "Custom config" is selected, the "Custom OpenColorIO config file" parameter is used.
+When “Custom config” is selected, the “Custom OpenColorIO config file” parameter is used.

 **Custom OpenColorIO configuration file**

-OpenColorIO configuration file (\*.ocio) to use when "Custom config" is selected as the OpenColorIO config.
+OpenColorIO configuration file (*.ocio) to use when “Custom config” is selected as the OpenColorIO config.

 **Warn on OpenColorIO config change**